 To think that some people can see ALL their distances is a limiting belief that you must get rid of at all costs.
 You must also remember that wrong distances do not always lead to mistakes.
 If your horse is in good shape and has the physical ability to clear the fence, it is your determination and your relaxation that will make the difference.
 Above all, you have to work on yourself, your position and your balance!
 Always be ready to follow your horse’s jumps harmoniously, regardless of the distances. 🧘

-The secret: a good canter and position
+The secret to see your distances: a good canter and position

 🎯 Your commitment to having perfect distances is a good goal and an important visual training.